olentangyfrc/Covid-InifiniteRecharge/README.md

 *work in progess*

-This repository contains code that is shared between applications and robots that are created by FRC Team 4611, Angus.
+This repository contains code that is shared between applications and robots that are created by FRC Team 4611, Agnes.
 The repository itself is currently split into two parts: common and robot.
-The common library contains code that does not depend on FIRST's WPILib, meaning it can run as a part of desktop applications.
-The robot library contains code that depends on WPILib and should only be run on robots.
-The robot library includes the subsystems, command groups, etc.
+The common library contains code that contains useful functions and classes that we use throughout our code.
+The robot library contains the code for the actual bot.
+This includes the subsystems, commands, OI, and more.

 Installation:

 In order to clone this project, visual studio code is needed with WPILib plugin installed.
 Git and Java must be installed on device.
-Open terminal, Change the current working directory to the location where you want the cloned directory and type git clone, and then paste: https://github.com/olentangyfrc/Covid-InifiniteRecharge.git
+Open terminal, Change the current working directory to the location where you want the cloned directory and type git clone, and then paste: https://github.com/olentangyfrc/Covid-InifiniteRecharge.git (In the Git terminal, [ctrl] + [v] doesnt work, use the [insert] key)

-Usage:
+Deploy to the Robot:
 Connect your computer to the roborio and open visual studio code.
-Click top right WPILib logo and search deploy code.
+Click top right WPILib logo and search deploy robot code.

-Add in Merge and Pull Requests

 Autonomous:
-Paths are created with the field as coordinate grid and the starting point as the origin.
-Each new segment specifies the starting point and ending of the specific segment.
+Paths are created in the AutonomousTrajectories file with the field as a coordinate grid and the starting point as the origin (0,0).
+Each new segment specifies the starting coordinates and ending coordinates of that specific segment.
 For each segment a degree of rotation can be added as well.
-Path ____ = new Path(Rotation2.fromDegrees(0));
+Path basicPath = new Path(Rotation2.fromDegrees(___));

-       _______.addSegment(
+       basicPath.addSegment(
                new PathLineSegment(
-  #Starting Point      new Vector2(0, 0),
+  #Starting Point      new Vector2(0, 0), this should always be 0,0
   #Ending Point        new Vector2(33, 0)
                ),
                Rotation2.fromDegrees(0)
        );
-       _______.addSegment(
+       basicPath.addSegment(
                new PathLineSegment(
                        new Vector2(33, 0),
                        new Vector2(33, 50)
                ),
                Rotation2.fromDegrees(0)
        );
-       _______.addSegment(
+       basicPath.addSegment(
                new PathLineSegment(
                        new Vector2(33, 50),
                        new Vector2(25, 10)